monzo/docs/source/includes/_authentication.md

     Non-confidential clients are not issued refresh tokens.

-## Authorization code grant
+## Acquire an access token

-The authorization code grant is the primary way to get an access token.
-This three-step process is often called "three-legged" authorisation:
+Acquiring an access token is a three-step process:

 1. [Redirect the user](#redirect-the-user-to-mondo) to Mondo to authorise your app
 2. [Mondo redirects the user](#mondo-redirects-back-to-your-app) back to your app with an authorization code